-Never work on the electrical system without fully understanding the operations required, the applicable safety standards and without the correct tools >>> 1 If required, have any work carried out by a specialised workshop.
-SEAT recommends taking your car in for technical service.
+Never work on the electrical system without fully understanding the operations required, the applicable safety standards and without the correct tools ⇒ △!
+In such a case, have any work carried out by a Specialised workshop.
+SEAT recommends visiting a Technical Service.
 Negligent work can cause serious injury.